HonestInsurance/Resources/documentation/server-build.md

 Note 2: This command synchronises the Rinkeby chain.

 Note 3: The location of the Blockchain files as well as keys and node details is `$HOME/.ethereum`.

+Note 4: The initial sync of the Rinkeby chain took 3 days on an Unbuntu server with 4GB RAM, 2 vCPUs and `--cache=1024` specified in the geth command.

 # 9 - Miscellaneous